 - Develop a Faculty and Staff Workplace portal with an initial focus on work-life, elder care and career navigation resources (HR)

-Goal Be a healthy, inspiring workplace that cultivates well-being, resilience, and commitment, and be responsive to the family needs of faculty and staff
+Goal Be a healthy, safe, inspiring workplace that cultivates well-being, resilience, and commitment, and be responsive to the family needs of faculty and staff

 Increase coordination of mid-level plans to provide a respectful, inclusive and collegial work environment

 - Ensure intercultural understanding strategy (in development) is mutually supportive of the Aboriginal and Equity and Diversity strategic plans, as well as Focus on People (HR, VPA, DVC)

 - Develop next version of Focus on People for launch in 2013 (HR)

 - Develop an organizational model to coordinate and facilitate conflict management by both formal and informal means (HR)